nimsforest/nimsforestwork/docs/TRIAGE.md

 ## Overview

 The triage process is the **entry point** for all work items in the nimsforestwork system.
+For high-level workflow context, see [WORKFLOW.md](WORKFLOW.md).
 It consists of two critical stages that prevent race conditions and ensure unique identification of work items.

 ## Two-Stage Triage Process